 A webinar is rarely the only strategy your marketing and sales team will be using.
 It’s usually coupled with an elaborate email sequence, a landing page or two, a sales call before and after the webinar, and more.
 The problem is, just using free webinar software leaves you with a webinar link while you have to collect all of the other data on your own.

-When you switch to a paid plan, you can go one step further.
+If you switch to a paid plan, you can go one step further.
 You can insert tracking pixels for your webinar attendees with ease.
 That way, you can get more information about the devices they are using, their online behavior, and more, meaning you can even retarget them later on.

 With free versions of webinar software, you just don’t get those insights and capabilities.
 If you need more information about your audience then investing in a paid plan is definitely worthwhile.